luiscoco/SpringBoot_Sample3-Deploy-WebAPI-to-AWS-EKS/README.md

-# How to deploy to AWS EKS a SpringBoot WebAPI
+# How to deploy SpringBoot WebAPI to AWS EKS

 ## 1. Prerequisites